IWE Retrieve

 Depth Expansion (-d)

-Controls how deep to follow block references (sub-documents):
+Controls how deep to follow children (sub-documents):

 • -d 0: Only the main document, no expansion